symfony/symfony-docs/book/internals.rst

 after the fact.

-You rarely have to deal with the profiler directly as Symfony provides visualizer tools like the Web Debug Toolbar and the Web Profiler.
+You rarely have to deal with the profiler directly as Symfony provides visualizer tools like the web debug toolbar and the web profiler.
 If you use the Symfony Standard Edition, the profiler, the web debug toolbar, and the web profiler are all already configured with sensible settings.